jtoyoda/jtoyoda.github.io/README.md

 Tracker has 6 variants
 - Map Tracker
 - NOverworld Map Tracker
-- No Map, Items only
+- No Map, Items/Locations only

 -- All 3 above have a Shard tracker option